rachelproject/eos-justice/README.md

 ## VirtualBox
 For whatever reason, when I clonezilla off of a Securebook, the resultant image requires enabling EFI on the virtual box https://www.techwalla.com/articles/how-to-get-to-bios-on-virtualbox

+## lock screen user switching
+dconf write /org/gnome/login-screen/disable-user-list false gsettings set org.gnome.desktop.screensaver user-switch-enabled true gsettings set org.gnome.desktop.lockdown disable-user-switching false

+##grubx efi fix for no ostree found
+WARNING: Please note that this assumes the system is installed to /dev/sda.
+You'll need to adapt it for your own setup, and getting this wrong has a risk of data loss or breaking the OS.

+sudo mount /dev/sda1 /mnt
+sudo cp grubx64.efi /mnt/EFI/endless/grubx64.efi
+sudo umount /mnt

+Also, please note that if the file got corrupted during download or copying, the system will become unbootable and difficult to recover (you'll need to USB-boot, manually mount the ESP from the internal disk and copy a "good" file over it).
+I recommend verifying that the copy was good using checksums.

+A fixed grubx64.efi file can be found in this ZIP, at /EFI/BOOT/grubx64.efi: https://images-dl.endlessm.com/release/3.8.4/eos-amd64-amd64/base/eos-eos3.8-amd64-amd64.200706-185259.base.boot.zip.
+The SHA256 checksum of this zip file is e2963ee3a2a15019beb439d4418f919c6585cc092ceb94c3c507aac35e85a824, so you can verify your download as well.

+Finally, while this is something our developers do as part of their day-to-day activities, this is not a standard procedure we would normally share with partners to be done on their side.
+It has not been reviewed to the same level of something we would publish as official documentation.
+So please be cautious and try it first on a test machine that you would not mind too much if things go wrong and you need to do a full reflash, as there may be some errors.

+With that final disclaimer, I hope this helps and makes your deployments a bit easier to maintain.